PTC Award for Best Actor

 The PTC Punjabi Film Awards award for Best Actor is an award, begun in 2011, presented annually at the PTC Awards to an actor via a jury.
 This is given by PTC Punjabi as part of its annual PTC Awards for Punjabi (Pollywood) films.
-As of 2020, Diljit Dosanjh lead the list, with five wins, followed by Amrinder Gill and Gippy Grewal (three wins each).
+As of 2020, Diljit Dosanjh leads the list of winners, with five wins, followed by Amrinder Gill and Gippy Grewal (three wins each).